Before the Event

 Kennels have limited space and most require proof of current vaccinations.
 Select a kennel not in the emergency evacuation zone.
 Ask your veterinarian if they offer boarding services because as a client, your pet will be given preference over a non-client.

-Broward County's a pet-friendly shelter has limited space and is an option of last resort.
+Broward County's pet-friendly shelter has limited space and is an option of last resort.
 It is available on a first-come, first-served basis, only to pet owners living in evacuation areas, or in mobiles homes throughout Broward County.
-The human side of the shelter is operated by American Red Cross.
+The human side of the shelter is operated by Broward County.
 The pet side of the shelter is operated by the Humane Society of Broward County.
 Pets cannot be sheltered unless their owner(s) are also utilizing the shelter.
 This is pet-friendly shelter only, and not a general population shelter.

 Residents living in an evacuation zone, or in a mobile home, can preregister for the pet-friendly shelter in person at the Humane Society of Broward County, 2070 Griffin Road, Fort Lauderdale, or call 954-989-3977.
 To preregister, you must present: